to Danny and Manny

 Dannay then felt himself free to publish a new adventure of Ellery, with the help of Theodore Sturgeon instead of Lee.

 The Player on the Other Side (1963) is no less than a chess game between God and Evil on the chessboard of York Square, a property where live four cousins York in four houses at the corners of the Square, each house being surrounded by a tower.
-All the characters echo to chess pieces, and so do Ellery and his father (quuens).
+All the characters echo to chess pieces, and so do Ellery and his father (queens).

 Three cousins are killed, after the reception of cards printed with one letter, J, H, W. This seems to accuse the handyman, John Henry Walt, but Ellery finds he's just a pawn, following blindly the written orders of someone signing Y.